mancho-ged/navs-tabs-collapses/README.md

-# Getting Started with Create React App
+# Playing in React with Navs, Tabs and Collapses

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).